 When we first see Sean Connery in Dr. No, he is at a casino playing chemin-de-fer against a beautiful woman.
 She asks him what his name is, and we hear him say, “Bond, James Bond,” while he lights a cigarette, accompanied by his theme music.
 Oh, to be that cool!
 It makes you ache with envy.

-When he is called back to the office, he is given no gadgets, only a Walther PPK to replace his Beretta, which the man from Q-branch refers to as suitable for a lady’s handbag.
+When he is called back to the office, he is given no gadgets by Q. Instead, he is issued a Walther PPK to replace his Beretta, which the man from Armorer refers to as suitable for a lady’s handbag.
 Looking back, you realize what the series could have been if only each successive film had not been compelled to try to dazzle the audience with increasingly fantastic gadgetry.
 M insists that Bond use the Walther PPK because the Beretta jammed on him once and he spent six months in the hospital.
 “A double-0 number means you’re licensed to kill,” M says, “not get killed.”

 Bond figures that he should investigate an island called Crab Key, and when he gets there, he meets his first Bond girl, Honey Ryder (Ursula Andress), wearing a bikini.
 Because this was the first movie in the Bond franchise, those of us who saw it when it first came out were not expecting someone like her to turn up, nor would we have missed her had she been left out of the movie.
 But her presence on the beach seems perfectly natural.
 In later movies, we know to expect these inevitable Bond girls, whose presence in the story sometimes seems artificial and contrived.

 Finally, there is Dr. No, who we find out is a member of SPECTRE, an organization of power-mad supervillains.
-Bond is captured by Dr. No’s minions, eventually escapes, and then defeats Dr. No and destroys him and his island operation.
+Bond is captured by Dr. No’s minions, eventually escapes, and then defeats Dr. No and destroys him and his island operation by causing a nuclear meltdown that would probably contaminate the area around Jamaica for many years to come, but no one worried about that sort of thing back then.

 Compared to spy movies that had come before this one, Dr. No was quite impressive at the time.
 But compared to what would come later, as each successive movie in the franchise would try to outdo all that came before, with those obligatory beautiful women, outrageous schemes of supervillains, unrelenting wisecracks, and, worst of all, incredible gadgets supplied to Bond at the beginning of each film that fortuitously came in handy later on, this movie may seem a little thin and meager.
 But its relative simplicity actually makes it one of the best.